What to watch ?

 - Airlines’ level of profitability and solvency to finance the acquisition of new planes

-The civil aeronautics industry is dominated by Airbus and Boeing.
+The civil aviation industry is dominated by Airbus and Boeing.
 Both companies have large order books that should keep their production lines busy for almost a decade.
-Long term cycle and the continued attractiveness of existing product lines mean that the order books look set to expand.
+The long term cycle, the continued attractiveness of existing models and the upcoming new aircrafts should support the already-hefty backlogs.

 Bombardier and Embraer have fared less well.
 Their attempt to shift from domestic markets to regional ones puts them in direct competition with the two aeronautic giants.
-The development of new plane models such as C series and 190 to corner the medium-haul market proves thus challenging.
+The development of new plane models such as C series and 190 to corner the medium-haul market proves more difficult than expected, as profitability has decreased.
+Bombardier published losses and required assistance by the Canadian government.
 Orders books still have to be secured while very high levels of investment have already been incurred.

-The increase in aircraft production each year and the necessity of internationalization present challenges for the entire supply chain.
-The level of required investment in capacity production and new technologies (such as composite materials) and for working capital requirements, are very high.
-This is all the more challenging for small players and thus raises questions regarding the sector’s structure.
+The yearly increase in aircraft production and the necessity of internationalization, present challenges for the entire supply chain.
+The required level of investment in productive capacity and new technologies (such as composite materials), as well as working capital requirements, are very high.
+This is all the more challenging for small players and thus raises questions regarding the sector’s structural weaknesses.

-- Large order book giving a positive and stable long-term outlook
+- Large order books giving a positive and stable long-term outlook

 - Global market is controlled by two major players - Airbus and Boeing

-- Implementaton / application of new technologies such as composite materials
+- Implementation/application of new technologies such as composite materials

 aeronautics Subsectors insights